fran6120/esphome-nat-ap/README.md

-# 📡 ESP32-C3 NAT AP para ESPHome

-Este proyecto transforma un dispositivo **ESP32-C3** en un **punto de acceso Wi-Fi (AP)** con capacidad de **Traducción de Direcciones de Red (NAT)**, actuando como un **mini-router** configurable directamente desde **ESPHome**.
-Implementado como un **componente externo**, permite una integración limpia y declarativa en tus configuraciones YAML.

----

-## 📝 Descripción General

-Este **componente externo personalizado** para ESPHome permite que tu ESP32-C3 cree su propia red Wi-Fi local (AP), mientras se conecta a una red Wi-Fi existente (modo Estación o STA).
-Los dispositivos conectados al AP del ESP32 pueden acceder a internet a través de la conexión STA del ESP32, gracias a la implementación de NAT (Network Address Translation).
-Además, ofrece la posibilidad de configurar redirecciones de puertos (Port Forwarding) para exponer servicios internos al exterior.

----

-## ✨ Funcionalidades Clave

-* **Punto de Acceso Wi-Fi (AP) Configurable**: Define el SSID, la contraseña y la visibilidad (oculto/visible) de tu red Wi-Fi creada por el ESP32.

-* **Modo Estación (STA) Gestionado por ESPHome**: El ESP32 se conecta a tu red Wi-Fi principal como un cliente estándar, con la configuración de Wi-Fi gestionada por ESPHome.

-* **Traducción de Direcciones de Red (NAT)**: Los dispositivos en la red del AP pueden acceder a internet a través de la conexión STA del ESP32.

-* **Redirección de Puertos (Port Forwarding)**: Configura reglas para redirigir el tráfico entrante desde tu red principal a dispositivos específicos en la red interna del AP.

-* **IP Interna del AP Personalizable**: Define la dirección IP de la red Wi-Fi generada por el ESP32 (ej., `192.168.10.1`) directamente desde tu configuración YAML.

-* **Basado en ESP-IDF 5.1.6**: Utiliza las últimas APIs y funcionalidades de ESP-IDF para una implementación robusta y moderna.

----

-## 🙏 Agradecimientos y Créditos

-Este proyecto se ha desarrollado partiendo del concepto y la base del componente [mag1024/esphome-nat-ap](https://github.com/mag1024/esphome-nat-ap).
-La implementación del núcleo de NAT y la adopción de las APIs modernas de ESP-IDF se han inspirado y adaptado crucialmente del proyecto [martin-ger/esp32_nat_router](https://github.com/martin-ger/esp32_nat_router).

-La redacción de este `README.md` y la asistencia en la adaptación y depuración del código ha sido posible gracias a la ayuda de **Gemini**.

----

-## 🚀 Configuración Mínima de ESPHome

-yaml más abajo, al final de la descripción en inglés.

----

-# 📡 ESP32-C3 NAT AP for ESPHome
+# 📡 ESP32 NAT AP ESPHome component

-This project transforms an ESP32-C3 device into a Wi-Fi access point (AP) capable of Network Address Translation (NAT), acting as a mini-router that can be configured directly from ESPHome.
+This project transforms an ESP32 device into a Wi-Fi access point (AP) capable of Network Address Translation (NAT), acting as a mini-router that can be configured directly from ESPHome.
 Implemented as an external component, it allows for clean, declarative integration into your YAML configurations.

 ---

 ## 📝 Overview

-This custom external component for ESPHome allows your ESP32-C3 to create its own local Wi-Fi network (AP) while connecting to an existing Wi-Fi network (Station or STA mode).
+This custom external component for ESPHome allows your ESP32 to create its own local Wi-Fi network (AP) while connecting to an existing Wi-Fi network (Station or STA mode).
 Devices connected to the ESP32 AP can access the internet through the ESP32 STA connection, thanks to the implementation of NAT (Network Address Translation).
 It also offers the ability to configure port forwarding to expose internal services to the outside world.

 ---